 EDHS Student I.D.
 Card

 Students who drive multiple vehicles must present each vehicle registration or copy of registration when applying for a campus permit.
+The cost of a permit will be $20.

 The following rules and regulations apply to all motorized vehicles while driving or parking on the El Dorado High School campus: